Basic Law Enforcement Training

 The Police Training Institute’s goal is to remain proactive in finding solutions to the most pressing issues involving law enforcement.
 The following optional classes are beneficial for those interested in further steps toward police reform in the 21st century.
 The following courses, which relate to police reform, are free of charge:

 Patrol Rifle Operator Course – PTI is offering one session of the new Patrol Rifle Operator course during each BLE.
 Recruit officers who take advantage of this option will stay in class until 10 p.m.
 Friday of week 13 and then be in class that Saturday from 9 a.m. – 5 p.m.
 They will be free to travel home after class on Saturday (if they choose to).
-This additional course (along with what they already receive in BLE) will certify them in the 24-hour Patrol Rifle Course.
+This additional course (along with what they already receive in BL E) will certify them in the 24-hour Patrol Rifle Course.
 PTI will provide the weapon .
 Cost is $300 as of July 1, 2022.
 Agencies will need to provide their recruits with ammuniton for this course.

-Police Spanish Course – This 20-hour street level Spanish course is an additional program available to all basic students and conducted in the evenings.
+Police Spanish Course – This 24-hour street level Spanish course is an additional program available to all basic students and conducted in the evenings.
 It is designed to give the officers the basics in using Spanish for control purposes.
 Commands that increase officer safety are stressed.
 This course is delivered in four 4-hour sessions.
 The cost for this course is $150 per student, which covers cost of materials.
 Students who enroll in this course receive training in arrest, command and control expressions, traffic-enforcement expressions, gathering of field information, and precautionary and danger word recognition.

 Taser Certification – The 6-hour Taser certification course is offered one evening during the basic program.
 Officers learn the proper use of the Taser and how it can be integrated in their use of force.
 This course is delivered by a Taser certified instructor.
 At the end of the training, officers will receive a certificate of training in the X26 and X26-P. A 5-second exposure from the Taser is voluntary.
 The cost for this training is $210 per recruit as of July 1, 2022.